Magic Kaito: Characters

 A smart, quirky and arrogant 17-year-old master illusionist.
 As Kaito Kid, he occasionally appears in the Case Closed series as an antagonist, but slowly develops a Lupin-esque complex.
 He has some feelings for his childhood friend Aoko Nakamori who he teases constantly.
 His alter ego is Kaito Kid, a gentleman thief who publicly announces his heists; after his heists, he returns the stolen items to their owners.
 Throughout his escapades he has made many enemies, from semi-friendly detectives (such as Saguru Hakuba and Conan Edogawa/Jimmy Kudo) and policemen to rival phantom thieves and vicious professional gangsters.
-His Japanese voice actor is Kappei Yamaguchi and his English voice actors are Jerry Jewell for Funimation and Griffin Burns for Bang Zoom and Macias Group.
+His Japanese voice actor is Kappei Yamaguchi and his English voice actors are Jerry Jewell for Funimation, Griffin Burns for Bang Zoom and Macias Group, and Mauricio Ortiz-Segura for Studio Nano.